Is Healthcare Free in Canada? Here Is The Answer

 Healthcare system in Canada

 Canada’s healthcare system is decentralized, universal, and funded by the government, mainly using money from taxes.
-This money is given to the individual provinces to help fund their healthcare system.
+This money is given to the individual provinces to help support their healthcare system.

 Canada’s Medicare system allows all residents who qualify to benefit from the most basic medical services.